valentinsimeonov/nektakdao/README.md

     Backend:
     4. Backend accepts metadata (title, body) and stores it Backend also acepts the Transaction Hash and Unique UUID and Wallet Address.
     5. Backend then verifies that txHash and wallet address indeed corresponds to a ProposalCreated for the governor contract and that the on-chain description matches the metadata.
 If verified, backend persists the metadata + txHash + wallet address
-    6. Backend also verifies in the Database that that txHash and uniqueUUID and wallet address is not recorded already (we prevent clone attacks, Ta ta ta tan ta ta tan ta ta, ta ta ta ta tatan ta ta ta )
+    6. Backend also verifies in the Database that that txHash and uniqueUUID and wallet address is not recorded already

     Frontend:
     7. The Frontend does not show the Proposal Creator when the Frontend retrieves the Proposals in order to show users(All Proposals)